NoonanLab/Kocher_et_al_oCGI_turnover/Step4_orthologous_oCGIs/README.txt

-# Identification of orthologous oCGIs between species pairs and annotation with phastCons and age segmentation data
+# Identification of orthologous oCGIs between all species pairs in the analysis
 220730_orthologousCGIs.sh